RMHogervorst/rwethereyet/content/post/2017-11-17-add-a-wrapper-around-functions-you-call-in-map.md

            formatC(1:latest_episode, width = 3,flag = 0),".txt"), download_file)
 ```

 **!!!!
-The bottleneck was here not in the repitition, but in me, I am not a patient man.
+The bottleneck was here not in the repetition, but in me, I am not a patient man.
 I wrapped the same functionality around readr::read_lines and it was horribly slow!**

 example: